AbderrahmaneAmerhhi/amtablevuecomponenet/README.md

 EnableFilter: true or false In order to allow table filtering using this column ,

+EnableselectOptions: true or false to allow check rows for export or other operations ,

 sortable: true or false In order to allow table sorting using this column ,

 isDate: true or false We specify if this field is for the date ,

-dateMomentFormat: if this field is for the date choose the format from momentjs between 'l', 'LL', 'LLL', 'lll', 'LLLL', 'llll', 'L',
+dateMomentFormat: this field is for the date choose the format from momentjs between 'l', 'LL', 'LLL', 'lll', 'LLLL', 'llll', 'L',

 isImage: true or false We specify if this field is for the image ,